 Ways to Collect Water

 Collecting water from ponds, creeks and streams is another method to harvesting water.
-Due to the weight that large amount of water have, transporting water by hand could pose a problem.
-Therefore, a person can use 5 gallon water cans or a collapsible water container, or whatever they have around the home and use a transport method such as an old wagon, or a garden cart, or a wheel barrow.
+Sourcing local watering holes is a great way to make use of nature and be more self-reliant.
+That said, transporting water can be time intensive.
+Therefore, a person can use 5-gallon water cans or a collapsible water container, or whatever they have around the home and use a transport method such as an old wagon, or a garden cart, or a wheel barrow.

 Boiling is the easiest and safest method of treating water.
 Boil the water to a rolling boil for 1 full minute, keeping in mind that some water will evaporate.
 Let the water cool before drinking.
 Boiled water will taste better if you put oxygen back into it by pouring the water back and forth between two clean containers.
 This also will improve the taste of stored water.

 Distillation involves boiling water and then collecting only the vapor that condenses.
 The condensed vapor will not include salt or most other impurities.
 To distill, fill a pot halfway with water.
 Tie a cup to the handle on the pot’s lid so that the cup will hang right-side-up when the lid is upside-down (make sure the cup is not dangling into the water) and boil the water for 20 minutes.
 The water that drips from the lid into the cup is distilled.

 Chemical Treatment of water.
 If boiling water is not a possibility, then chemical disinfection is advised for water purity.

 - Filter the water using a piece of cloth or coffee filter to remove solid particles.